NilavPatel/np-ui-data-grid-package/README.md

 6. Master-child row section
 7. Get/Set Column configurations
 8. Store state of grid and change from dropdown (show/hide column, filters values and sorting is also saved in state).
-9. Column drag and drop
+9. Column drag and drop.
+10. Summary in datagrid footer.
 ````

 ## HTML